MajedElwardy/SSV360/README.md

 1- Seated_viewing_ACR_SSV360

-	Contain six sub-folders relating to the data type and the information about the participants:
+	Six sub-folders relating to the data type and the information about the participants:
 		1- Data_ACR_MOS
 		2- Data_ACR_HMD
 		3- Data_ACR_EYE